Mary Katherine White

 Mary's death came more than a year before she finished high school and would have entered Wellesley.
 The university continued to carry on her on the rolls of the Wellesley class of 1926.
 Five years after her death, the Wellesley class that she would have graduated with dedicated their class annual and graduation exercises in her memory.

-The Mary White Story was a 1977 made-for-television move, shot in Emporia, which aired on CBS.
+The Mary White Story was a 1977 made-for-television movie, shot in Emporia, which aired on CBS.

 Entry: White, Mary Katherine